Educational, Spiritual, Community Resource

 Living Earth Center is a good steward of the Earth and its people.

 Agricultural Roots in Mankato

-For more information or to volunteer contact Laura Peterson at 507-389-4272.
+For more information please visit the website, email, download a brochure, or contact Laura Peterson at 507-389-4272.